iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/consensus/preliminaries.md

 - the [accepted Tangle time](tip-selection-algorithm.md#eligible-tips) is larger than `slotEnd+minCommittableSlotAge*slotDurationSeconds`;
 - the current wall clock is at least `slotEnd+maxCommittableSlotAge*slotDurationSeconds`;

-Then the node generates the commitment of the required slot.
+then the node generates the commitment of the required slot.

 ### Reality-based UTXO ledger